What Does it Mean to Study Web Development?

 The creative side is followed by the technical side.
 Web developers establish the tools and software required to produce and operate the Web environment.
 A variety of software is needed to construct the site.
 A simple site might incorporate easy-to-use software such as FrontPage or Dreamweaver.
 More complicated sites are likely to be built from scratch using HTML in conjunction with other computer programming languages, such as Java or Visual Basic.

-The variety of programs and applications seems endless, but the Web developer needs to remain up-to-date on the latest versions of common publishing tools.
+The variety of technology programs and applications may seem endless, but the Web developer still needs to learn about the more common publishing tools, regardless of their number.
 They must understand which applications work best with a particular system, or which is more likely to produce the desired expectations of the Web site owner.
 They test applications and sites to make sure that users can navigate easily while getting their transactions completed securely.
 Good Web developers encourage feedback to make adjustments and improvements as needed.

 Management skills are a third necessity for the Web developer.
 Although he or she might spend considerable time in front of a computer, the Web developer must interact with others in the company.
 This can include training people within that company to work with the system, or even selling company officials on the idea once it has been created.
 It can involve market research and consultations with management and various experts.

 Sometimes the job requirements might extend to customer service.
-In these circumstances, developers must take feedback from Web site users, provide information, and update the site as needed.
+In these circumstances, developers must take feedback from Web site users and update the site as needed.
 It is helpful to have some understanding of e-commerce to be better prepared for the business goals of a Web site and to understand the importance of solid customer relations.

 Career Education in Web Development